 When you throw a backyard BBQ, you may think that you can forget about drinks.
 However, this is one of the most important parts of throwing a backyard BBQ.
 You may not have many people over, but this is the time to host your first beer or wine party and show off your new outdoor space.
 Think about your favorite drinks, find some recipes, and keep them in the fridge the day before the party so they’re ready to go.

 You can also use this as an opportunity to try out some new drinks that you’ve been wanting to try, but haven’t had the chance to yet.
 It’s an awesome excuse to do so and is a great way to add some new flavor to the party.

 One thing that you want to make sure you do while throwing a backyard BBQ is to keep an eye on your food as it’s grilling.
 If you’re distracted, you may not notice when one of your meats is overcooked or that your grill is going out.

-If you start to notice your food getting overcooked, you can take the meat off the grill and put it on a cooler to finish cooking.
-If your grill goes out, you can try to restart it or use another grill that is not too far away to finish the items on your menu.
+If you start to notice your food gete overcooked, you can take the meat off the grill and put it on a cooler to finish cooking.
+Your grill goes out, you can try to restart it or use another grill that is not too far away to finish the items on your menu.

 Stay Cool And Have Fun!

 You may have heard that grilling outside can cause major damage to your home’s resale value.
 While this is true, you can minimize the damage by keeping your outdoor space well-maintained and making sure that you don’t leave any outdoor cooking messes on your outdoor grill when you’re done using it.